bsleys/hobo-rails-template/README.md

 ## Changes

+* 2011-06-29: Removed full conversion to jquery due to Hobo requiring prototype.
+Added hobo_jquery and paperclip_with_hobo.
 * 2011-06-27: Integrated Hobo
 * 2011-04-10: Switched to manually-integrated blueprint and compass, instead of via existing gems.
 Changed default style to be simpler, and to use Solarized for the color palette.